MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-get-started.md

 ## Controlling user access to develop and publish extensions

-The access to develop and publish extensions is controlled on a user or user group basis by the **EXTEND.
+The access to develop and publish extensions is controlled on a user or user group basis by the **EXTEN.
 MGT. - ADMIN** permission set.
-It's important that the **EXTEND.
+It's important that the **EXTEN.
 MGT. - ADMIN** isn't specified for a specific company, but left blank.

 If you add new permission sets and want to control the access to develop and publish extensions, you must include indirect read and write permissions to the **Published Application** table (read – for downloading symbols, write – for publishing the app) in the permission set.

-To prohibit a user from publishing, just remove the user from the **EXTEND.
+To prohibit a user from publishing, just remove the user from the **EXTEN.
 MGT. - ADMIN** permission set.

 > [!NOTE]
-> The **EXTEND.
+> The **EXTEN.
 MGT. - ADMIN** permission set was introduced in Business Central 2021 release wave 1 as a replacement for the **D365 EXTENSION MGT** permission set in earlier versions.

 ## Next steps